Former Carnotite Reduction Company

 As part of the license conditions, AIS conducts ongoing perimeter air monitoring to document radiological concentrations at the site.
 Sewer water, sediment, and groundwater samples within the licensed area have been collected.

-AIS prepared construction bid documents based on the approved Decommissioning Plan and is in the process of procuring a contractor to conduct the remediation.
+AIS prepared construction bid documents based on the approved Decommissioning Plan and has procured a contractor to conduct the remediation.
 The bid was issued on November 9, 2020.
-For more details on the bid, go to current bid opportunities.
+View bid documents.

 Based on the EPA and IEMA’s recommendation, and in conformance with the City’s Radiation Monitoring Ordinance (Section 11-4-1100), radiation monitoring, among other health and safety measures, is required prior to intruding into or disturbing soils in the Carnotite area as radium- and/or uranium-contaminated materials may be present.
 If radium- or uranium-contaminated materials are uncovered without proper environmental and safety controls, workers and the public may be exposed to elevated radiation levels.